Xavier Mbuyamba: Chelsea

 After reaching an agreement for his release from Barcelona in June, Mbuyamba joined Premier League side Chelsea on 20 August 2020 on a three-year deal.
 However, soon after his arrival in London he suffered a torn meniscus injury which required surgery and which ultimately saw him sidelined for the majority of the season.
 After a period of eight months of rehabilitation, he made his debut for the club's development side on 11 April 2021 as a late substitute and marked his return to action with a goal as Chelsea recorded a 3–1 win over Southampton U23.

 Volendam

-On 1 September 2022, Mbuyamba returned to the Netherlands to join newly-promoted, Volendam on a three-year deal for an undisclosed fee.
+On 1 September 2022, Mbuyamba returned to the Netherlands to join newly promoted, Volendam on a three-year deal for an undisclosed fee.
 He was named captain ahead of the 2023–24 season after the departure of Carel Eiting.
 Missing all games between January and May 2024, Mbuyamba revealed that the club had discovered he had cardiac arrhythmia during the annual medical.
 Consequently, he underwent surgery to have a subcutaneous implantable defibrillator (S-ICD) implanted as primary prevention.
 He returned to action on 12 May, starting and playing the first half in a 7–2 loss to Twente.
 The following week, Volendam were relegated from the Eredivisie following a defeat against Ajax.

+LASK

+On 21 January 2026, Mbuyamba joined Austrian Bundesliga side LASK for an undisclosed fee, signing a contract until summer 2028.